gelargew/construe/README.md

 these files provide some helper function for the views.py like custom permissions and validators.

 #### books/views.py
 Most of the views in this file are created using django rest framework generic views.
 The get_queryset() method in book_list class optionally take an argument 'pattern' to filter the books before its get returned as a response.
-The get_queryset() method in **CommentsView** takes 2 arguments 'group' and 'pk'. if the group is 'replies' then the pk is a comment_id thus will return comment objects that has reply relation to the comment with the given id, if the groupd is 'comments' then the pk will be a book_id thus will return comment objects with a relation to the book.
+The get_queryset() method in **CommentsView** takes 2 arguments 'group' and 'pk'. if the group is 'replies' then the pk is a comment_id thus will return comment objects that has reply relation to the comment with the given id, if the group is 'comments' then the pk will be a book_id thus will return comment objects with a relation to the book.
 The same thing is also applied to the perform_create() method.

 #### construe_frontend/
 this is the frontend part of the apps, the index() view in views.py will render html with an empty div templates/construe_frontend/index.html with a script that link to static/construe_frontend/main.js. inside main.js is a bundling of react components from src/components.js folder.